-Also the root folder should contain the following files:
+Also the root folder should contain the following files

-• AndroidManifest.xml file presents essential information about application to the Android system (name of the Application, name of main application's package, components of the application, required permissions, etc).
+- AndroidManifest.xml file presents essential information about application to the Android system (name of the Application, name of main application's package, components of the application, required permissions, etc)

-It can be created using Eclipse wizard or android tool from Android SDK.

-• project.properties is a text file containing information about target Android platform and other build details.
+It can be created using Eclipse wizard or android tool from Android SDK - default.properties is a text file containing information about target Android platform and other build details.

-This file is generated by Eclipse or can be created with android tool from Android SDK.
+This file is generated by Eclipse or can be created with android tool from Android SDK

-Note: Both files (AndroidManifest.xml and project.properties) are required to compile the C++ part of the application (NDK build system uses information from these files).
+Note: Both files (AndroidManifest.xml and default.properties) are required to compile the C++ part of the application (NDK build system uses information from these files).
 If any of these files does not exist, compile the Java part of the project before the C++ part.

-Theory: Building application with C++ native part from command line cd <root folder of the project>/
+Theory: How to build Android application having C++ native part (from command line)